cisco/mindmeld/source/blueprints/home_assistant.rst

 .. note::

-   Please make sure to install and run all of the :ref:`pre-requisites <getting_started_virtualenv_setup>` for Workbench before continuing on with this blueprint tutorial.
+   Please make sure to install and run all of the :ref:`pre-requisites <getting_started_virtualenv_setup>` for MindMeld before continuing on with this blueprint tutorial.

 1. The Use Case
 ^^^^^^^^^^^^^^^